nesi/perf-training/_lessons/python-scatter/06-profiling_with_MAP.md

 cd mpi
 ```

-The MPI version of scatter performs the default test case within short time (less than 20 seconds).
-We could argue that this could be to short.
+The MPI version of scatter performs the default test case within a short time (less than 20 seconds).
+We could argue that this is too short.
 Thus, we increase the problem size:
 ```
 python scatter.py -c -nx 256 -ny 256 -nc 256
 ```